 Jackson County Sheriff's Office staff are exploring ways to help alleviate problems in the local criminal justice system caused by an undersized and outdated jail.
 The goal of this website is to help educate citizens about the problem so we can work toward an effective solution.

 The current jail was built in 1981, when Jackson County's population was 134,546, and was designed to hold 176 inmates.
 In 1985, inmates sued Jackson County for overcrowded conditions; the settlement led to clear restrictions on the ability to house additional inmates within the current facility.

-In October 2018, Jackson County began the process to purchase a parcel of land in North Medford upon which to build a proposed new jail.
+In 2019, Jackson County completed the purchase of a parcel of land in North Medford upon which to build a proposed new jail.
 Efforts are currently under way to introduce a plan to voters to approve a service district to support future jail operations.

 Sheriff Sickler is available to present information about the jail project to local groups and organizations.
 Please call (541) 770-8923 to make a request.

 This page is a work in progress and additional information will be added over time.
 We hope you will find it useful.